blueglyph/vectree/README.md

 ## Is It Safe?

-I'm not entirely pleased with this system, but in the scope of what I needed, I found no aliases.
+I'm not entirely pleased with this system yet, but in the scope of what I needed, I found no aliases.
 They're either refused at compilation time or detected at runtime, but there is currently no formal proof that all the cases have been accounted for.

 ## Examples